Jef Geeraerts: Career as a writer

 When he had finished his studies he wrote his first novel, Ik ben maar een neger ("I'm just a negro"), which put him on the map as extremely controversial.
 The book was based on his experience as military in the Congo.
 He wrote more of these politically motivated colonial books before he started his Gangreen series.
 There are four parts, Gangreen 1 (Black Venus), Gangreen 2 (De Goede Moordenaar), Gangreen 3 (Het Teken van de Hond) and Gangreen 4 (Het Zevende Zegel).
 These books were sexually explicit, which led to controversy in Belgium.
 His books were considered by some to be racist and pornographic.

 Geeraerts later became famous for his detective stories.
 Nowadays, he is a celebrated crime-novelist and several of his books (De zaak Alzheimer and Dossier K) have been filmed.

 In total Geeraerts wrote 35 novels, some plays and a radio drama.
 Two of his books were used for a film.

 Private life

-Geeraerts has three children from his first marriage, among these his daughter Ilse.
+Geeraerts had three children from his first marriage, among these his daughter Ilse.
 In 1978, he married Eleonore Vigenon.
 In the last years of his life he lived in Baarle (Drongen), part of Ghent.
 He died from a heart attack in Ghent in May 2015.